ReeceGoding/Frustration-One-Year-With-R/README.md

     try it yourself!

 -   S3 generics and objects are very easy to write.
 The trade-off is that they don’t do anything to protect you from yourself.
-Then again, being able to tell R to shut up and do what I want it to a nice part of S3.
+However, being able to tell R to shut up and do what I want it to a nice part of S3.

 -   I like the idea of S3’s group generics, but I don’t like not being able to make my own.
 However, I think that you can do it for S4.